Iesbianism/Iesbianism/README.md

   </p>

    <p>
-  c+h is okay, even if we're not oomfs <br>
+  hi my name is two or doll<br>
-  I'm 18+ , minors on 18+ dni and limit int >15 on pg <br> idgaf ab discourse or drama, dont drag me into it <br> usually afk or offtab, whisps are preferred  <br>
+  idgaf ab discourse or drama!!!! dont drag me into it <br> i dont have plans on making new friends ! so do not randomly add me <br>
- im always really late to responding  <br>
+ whisps might be friends only , i mostly come on for friends, afk while i game or for my wife <br>
   so dont expect an answer always !

+  i hide a lot of people and ponies, especially to minimalize clutter <br>
+  talk to me about pc builds & ow/nier !!! i also play final fantasy 14 sometimes
   </p>